 The Flowers and Sprays

 Now add the flowers and sprays.
 Instead of pushing the whole stems into the foam, use wire cutters to divide them into smaller sections.
 You can work with shorter pieces and spread the flowers around better, which makes the arrangement more interesting.

 Balance is the key (you know, just like algebra equations: what you do to one side, you have to do to the other).
 Keep that in mind as you work, and you’ll have a gorgeous door hanger with little brain effort.

 One of the things I love about this metal base is those hanging holes on each side.
 They’re so easy to string a length of ribbon through to create a custom hanger.

 Decide how low you want it to hang and cut the ribbon to match, leaving a couple of extra inches on each end for tying a knot.
 Run the ribbon through the front and tie knots on the back.

-Now hang your gorgeous door hanger and enjoy your music!
+Now hang your gorgeous house number door hanger and enjoy your music!